AzizaSuleyman/azizasuleyman.github.io/_pages/people.md

 ---
 title: Meet our awesome team
 # subtitle: The magic behind the science
-featured_image: assets/img/demo/blog-02.jpg
+featured_image: assets/img/ill/GoldenGateBridge.jpg
 ---
 {% include components/teams/people-carousel.html %}

 ---
-#### Getting Started
-You'll find some helpful samples on this page of what is possible with this theme below.

-Any component or section present in the [Argon Pro docs](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/getting-started/overview.html) can be used.

-This template can be edited and changed in _pages/headings.md.
+#### We are looking for new team members
+If you want to join our efforts to build completely new hybrid quantum platforms to use entangled for applicaitons in quanutm computing, networks and sensing.
+Get in touch with [Argon Pro docs](https://demos.creative-tim.com/argon-design-system-pro/docs/1.0/getting-started/overview.html) can be used.

 ---

-{% include components/headers/header-1.html %}
+{% include components/headers/contact.html %}

 ---

-{% include components/headers/header-2.html %}

----

-{% include components/headers/header-3.html %}